Animal shelter

 An animal shelter or pound is a place where stray, lost, abandoned or surrendered animals – mostly dogs and cats – are housed.
-The word "pound" has its origins in the animal pounds of agricultural communities, where stray livestock would be penned or impounded until they were claimed by their owners.
+The word "pound" has its origins in the animal pounds of the agricultural communities, where stray livestock would be penned or impounded until they were claimed by their owners.

 While no-kill shelters exist, it is sometimes policy to euthanize animals that are not claimed quickly enough by a previous or new owner.
 In Europe, of the 30 countries included in a survey, all but six (Austria, the Czech Republic, Germany, Greece, Italy and Poland) permitted euthanizing non-adopted animals.

 Terminology

 The shelter industry has terminology for their unique field of work, and though there are no exact standards for consistent definitions, many words have meanings based on their usage.

 Animal control has the municipal function of picking up stray dogs and cats, and investigating reports of animal abuse, dog bites or animal attacks.
 It may also be called animal care and control, and earlier was called the dog catcher or rabies control.
 Stray, lost or abandoned pets picked up off the streets are usually transported to the local animal shelter, or pound.
 Uncomplicated stray cases are usually kept for a period of time, called stray hold.
 After the holding period, an animal is considered forfeited by its owner, and may become available for adoption.
 Animals involved in attacks or bites are placed in quarantine and are not available for adoption until investigations or legal cases are resolved.
 Animal control's interest is mainly public safety and rabies control.

 Many shelter policies allow individuals to bring in animals to the shelter, often called owner surrender, or relinquishing an animal.
 An open admission shelter will accept any animal regardless of reason, and is usually a municipal-run shelter or a private shelter with a contract to operate for a municipality.
 Municipal shelters may limit incoming animals to those from the area in which they serve.
 A managed admission shelter requires an appointment and will restrict admission of animals to fit their available resources.
 Limited admission shelters are usually private or non-profit shelters without municipal contracts, and they may limit their intake to only highly-adoptable and healthy animals.

 An animal in a shelter has four outcomes: return to owner, adoption, transfer to another shelter or rescue facility, or euthanasia.
 Return to owner is when a stray animal, that was found and housed at the shelter, is picked up by its owner.
 Most animal shelters practice adoption, where an animal in their care is given or sold to an individual who will keep it and care for it.
 Some shelters work with rescue organizations, giving an animal to the rescue rather than adopting it to an individual.
 Some jurisdictions mandate that shelters cooperate with rescues; some shelters utilize rescues to offload animals with health or behavior problems that they are not equipped to deal with.
 Many shelters practice some level of euthanasia.